Searching for the perfect waves in Corsica

 Maine embraces all that is authentic, unique and simple and takes pride in enjoying the wide-open spaces woods while towns and villages highlight their history.

 This region won’t leave you indifferent whether because of its landscapes or thanks to its amazing lobster recipes.

 The film tells the life of a young female giraffe from the birth of her first baby to the delivery, 20 months later, of a second one.

 It is an opportunity to discover the everyday life of a giraffe in all its aspects between the two births: the moves, feeding, schedule, social organization, reproduction, vulnerability to predators, connection to the offspring, coexistence with other species, connection to the environment.

 An ancestral and authentic produce

-For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir faire and a deep knowledge of pasture and cattle.
-Today however its production is largely industrialized, leading to a loss of taste.
+For a long time, cheese has been an ancestral and authentic produce, demanding a real savoir-faire and a deep knowledge of pasture and cattle.
+Today however its production is industrialized, leading to a loss of taste.

-From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce into their heart.
-These passionate people devote their time to protect local traditions and give us an insight on how they achieve the making of exceptional cheese.
+From the Roquefort cellars to the Swiss mountain pastures, this film introduces us to die-hard farmers who hold this fine produce in their hearts.
+These passionate people devote their time to protecting local traditions and give us an insight into how they achieve the making of exceptional cheese.